astropy/ccdproc/docs/ccdproc/ccddata.rst

 Masks and flags
 +++++++++++++++

-Although not required when a `~ccdproc.ccddata.CCDData` image is created you can also specify a mask and/or flags.
+Although not required when a `~astropy.nddata.CCDData` image is created you can also specify a mask and/or flags.

 A mask is a boolean array the same size as the data in which a value of